How to Negotiate Salary for Your Next Career Move

 Be confident & concise

-When you negotiate your salary it is essential to be confident and clear.
-Make sure you are clear about your past experiences of accomplishments and your expectations.
-It’s essential to maintain your tone of voice positive throughout the conversation so that the employer doesn’t feel like you’re seeming insecure.
+In a negotiation for a salary it’s crucial to appear confident and articulate.
+Talk clearly about your work experience of accomplishments and your expectations.
+It’s essential to maintain an optimistic tone throughout the conversation so that the employer isn’t being aggressive.

 Highlight Tangible Results

-If your employer cannot agree to your salary or compensation package outright Being flexible and open will allow for discussion.
-You may be able to ask for alternative incentive options such as performance-based bonuses or structures, instead of the Base salary(? ).
+If your employer isn’t able to agree to your salary request or compensation package outright being flexible and open will help open the door to discussion.
+You can inquire about alternatives to incentives, such as performance-based bonus models instead of the Base salary(? ).

-You must remain professional during the negotiation process - regardless of how smoothly or badly it’s going being too combative or imposing unreasonable demands will likely result in an unfavourable outcome for everybody that is.
+You must remain professional throughout the negotiation process - regardless of how successfully or poorly it’s going fighting too much or making unreasonable demands is likely to result in an unfavourable outcome for everybody that is.

 Practice active listening

-Take what you have learned away from these conversations and incorporate it into any future negotiations that you’re likely to be involved in.
-The tips mentioned above will go in the right direction to increase your chances of achieving an agreement that is mutually beneficial.
+Take what you have learned from these discussions and incorporate them into future discussions you’ll probably be involved in.
+Following the tips above goes far in maximizing your chances of reaching positive outcomes that are mutually beneficial.

-Are you looking forward to your next career move?
+Are you looking forward to your next career change?
 Take a look at out Sydney Pro Resume Writing ‘s services today!

 Frequently Answered Questions